Equitable Distribution Lawyers in Souderton, PA

 Even if a credit card is only in the name of one spouse, the balance of the credit card debt can still be deemed marital liability if the credit card was used during the marriage.

-Dedicated Equitable Distribution Lawyers Help Clients Through Conflicts Over Splitting Assets in Divorce
+Dedicated Equitable Distribution Lawyers in Souderton Help Clients Through Conflicts Over Splitting Assets in Divorce

 Even if both spouses agree that they want a divorce to move on with their lives, equitable distribution can still present a fostering ground for tension and conflict.
 It is critical to have an experienced divorce attorney on your side who can help you through the valuation and division of assets.
 We can help even if you and your spouse just need help putting together the paperwork to effect a property settlement agreement.
 We can also help with some of the more complicated tasks in equitable distribution, such as: